 The value assigned to personnel services of volunteers is based upon the rates paid for similar work in other state and local governments or on the federal minimum wage.
 The value assigned for use of space is based on the estimated fair market value of the space.
+NOTES TO FINANCIAL STATEMENTS (continued)

-Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position/Fund Balance (continued)
+F. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position/Fund Balance (continued)